Opening Range Breakout (ORB) Strategy - Rules, Settings & Trade Examples

 Next day, price makes a large opening drive.

-As you are all ready prepared from your daily chart, you’d enter long on a 15 minute opening range price breakout candle in the same direction as the drive.
+As you are already prepared from your daily chart, you’d enter long on a 15 minute opening range price breakout candle in the same direction as the drive.

 The opening range low is never even tested!